Hands-on Gear Review

 Manufacturer: Katabatic Gear

 Moving from a quilt to a traditional style bag reduces versatility and adds weight.
-If you prefer a bottom to your bag we suggest the ZPack's 20 Degree for the highest warmth-to-weight ratio and the Feathered Friends Hummingbird if you want an attached hood.
-At only $100 the Kelty Cosmic Down 20 offers the best bang for your buck.
+If you prefer a bottom to your bag we suggest the ZPack's 20 Degree for the highest warmth-to-weight ratio and the Feathered Friends Vireo for winter alpine climbing.
+The Enlightened Equipment Revelation is the best value ultralight bag we've tested.

 Compare top rated competitors side-by-side >